 Would you like to be notified by email when Christopher Felton publishes a new blog?

-If you are interested in getting started with MyHDL (digital hardware description in Python) there are many resources available.
+If you want to dive into MyHDL (digital hardware description in Python) there are many resources available.
 Below is a list of MyHDL resources, including some of the past blogs here on fpgarelated.